 Make the Ganache:

 While the layered brownie and mousse are chilling, make the ganache.
-Place 1/3 cup shipping cream into a small sauce pan over medium heat.
+Place 1/3 cup whipping cream into a small saucepan over medium heat.
 Bring to simmer, stirring frequently.
 Remove from heat and add the chocolate.
 Let chocolate and cream sit for about 3 minutes.
 Whisk until smooth and shiny.
-Leave at room temperature until ready to finish pie
+Leave at room temperature until ready to finish the pie

 Finish the pie: